Fierce winds fuel 140-building conflagration in Niigata; SDF called in to help | The Japan Times

-Niigata – An fire stoked by strong winds consumed around 140 buildings in Itoigawa, Niigata Prefecture, on Thursday afternoon, prompting the city to issue an evacuation advisory and request help from the Self-Defense Forces.
+Niigata – A fire stoked by strong winds consumed around 140 buildings in Itoigawa, Niigata Prefecture, on Thursday afternoon, prompting the city to issue an evacuation advisory and request help from the Self-Defense Forces.

 About 740 people in around 360 households were advised to flee because the fire, which originated in a Chinese restaurant, showed no sign of waning even after sunset.